Anticipating “Disruptive Change” for Asia, 2030

 11 The NIC 2030 study cites the outbreak of a respiratory virus infecting more than one percent of its victims “is among the most disruptive events possible. … Such an outbreak would result in a global pandemic … probably in less than six months.”

 12 For an introduction see Marc Levy.
 2011.
-“Evolution and Trends of Climate/Conflict Research(link is external),” New York: Woodrow Wilson Center, Columbia University.
+“Evolution and Trends of Climate/Conflict Research(link is external)(link is external),” New York: Woodrow Wilson Center, Columbia University.
 For further work see the CIESIN, Earth Institute, at Columbia and Marc Levy’s recent research, as available at the institute cite.

 13 See Dennis M. Gormley, Andrew Erickson, and Jingdong Yuan, A Low-Visibility Force Multiplier: Assessing China’s Cruise Missile Ambitions.
 Washington DC: NDU Centre for the Studies of Chinese Military Affairs, 2014.